ZYSF/gen1cpu/README.md

 The new instruction set is still somewhat similar to MIPS/RISC-V/ARM but not as "clever" in it's encoding, which makes developing tools and bootstrapping implementations a little easier and should also avoid infringing on any copyright (or worse, patents) for such cleverness.
 Luckily, computers don't need to be very clever (unless you need to suck up to investors), and often encoding-level optimisations aren't critical to modern use cases (or such optimisations make more sense as extensions).
 Using simpler encodings also allows them to be made slightly more memorable and easier to encode/decode by humans, which helps for the purposes of developing and debugging low-level code.

-Obviously existing CPUs and MCUs have a lot of extra features (FPUs, MMUs, often built-in GPUs, etc.) and are already very fast, so there's not really much point trying to compete in terms of features-per-chip or gigahertz-per-chip or instructions-per-cycle etc. at least in the first generation of a new architecture, but I've tried to improve upon them in terms of ease-of-use: The core is defined in a single Verilog file (which should basically "drop right in" to a project with any FPGA development kit).
+Obviously existing CPUs and MCUs have a lot of extra features (FPUs, MMUs, often built-in GPUs, etc.) and are already very fast, so there's not really much point trying to compete in terms of features-per-chip or gigahertz-per-chip or instructions-per-cycle etc. at least in the first generation of a new architecture, but I've tried to improve upon them in terms of ease-of-use: The core is defined in a single Verilog file (which should basically "drop right in" to a project with any FPGA development kit), the instruction set is easier to read/write/debug in hex format, and the bus wires and bus instructions are simplified to a reasonable form which can be extended or restricted as necessary for optimised implementations.

 The instruction set is documented chiefly in the main Verilog file, but also under [InstructionSet.md](InstructionSet.md).